BU-CS320/cs320-fall-2024/README.md

 ## Syncing with the Course Repository

-When materials are added to the course repository, you;ll need merge those changes into your private repository. **You should get in the habit of doing this frequently.**
+When materials are added to the course repository, you'll need merge those changes into your private repository. **You should get in the habit of doing this frequently.**